Yorik56/drupal/README.md

 docker exec -it my_drupal9_project_php /bin/bash
 ```

-> Run the following command to install Drupal 9
+> Run the following command to install Drupal 9 (at the root of the projet inside the container "/var/www/html")
 ```shell
 composer install
 ```